 We are keen to support referrers, patients and other services by sharing useful links to information on post-Covid recovery and rehabilitation.

 Post-viral fatigue is recognised to sometimes last for many months after the initial infection but, in the majority of cases, people make a full recovery.
-A diagnosis of ME/CFS is only considered if there is evidence of Post-Exertional Malaise as well as multiple additional new symptoms alongside the fatigue such as cognitive symptoms, sleep changes and orthostatic problems and that the symptoms have persisted for over 4-6 months in a way which is significantly affecting day to day life.
+A diagnosis of ME/CFS is only considered if there is evidence of Post-Exertional Malaise as well as multiple additional new symptoms alongside the fatigue such as cognitive symptoms, sleep changes and orthostatic problems and that the symptoms have persisted for over three months in a way which is significantly affecting day to day life.

 We are keen that patients receive appropriate rehabilitation advice regarding recovery from infection.
 Activity needs to be done in small amounts balanced with rest periods at a level that doesn’t cause an escalation in fatigue.
 Trying to keep to good routines with eating and sleeping is helpful.
 It is also important that over exertion mentally or physically is avoided as this can perpetuate or escalate a fatigue condition so patients will often need to be supported during the time that they will have to reduce their daily activities.
 This may include prolonged periods off work or studies or adaptations being made to take account of the fatigue and the need for regular rest periods.